DanielBautista7799/comp423-course-notes/docs/tutorials/go-setup.md

     Do not install Go locally on your machine.
 We rely on the Docker dev container.

 ## 5. Steps to Create a New Project, Write a Basic "Hello COMP423" Program, Compile, and Run
-*Step 1:* Open VS Code and Reopen the folder in Dev container (VS code will detect the `.devcontainer/devcontainer.json`)
+*5.1* Open VS Code and Reopen the folder in Dev container (VS code will detect the `.devcontainer/devcontainer.json`)

 !!!
 Note
     To reopen the folder in dev container in VS code input 'Shift + CTRL/COMMAND + P' to open the command pallette and select to Reopen in Dev Container

-*Step 1.5*: Verify Your Go Installation
+*5.2*: Verify Your Go Installation
 ```bash
 go version
 ```